World News

 Between 2017 and 2023, Daikin is said to have received multiple warranty claims relating to the PTACs, over a dozen reports of fires, and one report of a smoke inhalation injury.

-Despite possessing information that reasonably supported the conclusion that the PTACs contained a defect which could create a substantial product hazard or created an unreasonable risk of serious injury or death, Daikin did not immediately report to the Commission.
+Despite possessing information that reasonably supported the conclusion that the PTACs contained a defect which could create a substantial product hazard or created an unreasonable risk of serious injury or death, Daikin did not immediately report this to the Commission.

 The CPSC and Daikin jointly announced a recall of the PTACs on August 3, 2023.